 - Large, cheap and works for casual use on a laptop or desktop.

 Chroma key paint – The DIY Solution

 Did you know you can buy chroma key paint?
-Neither did we until our community manager Brad bought some and painted a piece of cardboard with it.
+We only once our community manager Brad bought some and paint a piece of cardboard.

-Honestly, we’re quite surprised by how effective this paint is.
-While not an ideal solution for most (as we do suggest getting a budget green screen), you can paint a wall or a piece of cardboard and setup DIY green screen.
+Honestly, we’re pretty surprised by how effective this paint is.
+While there are better solutions for most (as we suggest getting a budget green screen), you can paint a wall or a piece of cardboard and setup a DIY green screen.

-We think this is most ideal for an actual school.
-Maybe have a section of the computer room painted with this stuff so you can teach your students photoshop and video editing skills.
+This is ideal for an actual school.
+Have a section of the computer room painted with this stuff so you can teach your students Photoshop and video editing skills.

-Perhaps however you’ll want to paint a small section of your home or as Brad did, some cardboard in order to have a consistent green screen effect.
+You may want to paint a small section of your home or, as Brad did, some cardboard to have a consistent green screen effect.